Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 \subsubsection{Comparison with Fully-Supervised Methods}

 We compare our weakly-supervised method with five fully-supervised methods that are trained with the completely-annotated nuclei masks, such as ResUNet~\cite{Qu2020}, U-Net~\cite{ronneberger2015u}, FCN~\cite{long2015fully}, PSPNet~\cite{zhao2017pyramid} and DeepLab~\cite{2018DeepLab}.
-The segmentation results on the MoNuSeg dataset are shown in Table~\ref{tab_model_fully}.
-It can be seen that ResUNet achieves the best performance with 77.13\% in $\mathrm{Dice}_{obj}$ and 58.93\% in AJI.
+The segmentation results are shown in Table~\ref{tab_model_fully}.
+It can be seen that ResUNet achieves the best performance with 80.23\% in F1 score and 58.93\% in AJI\footnote{Note that for a fair comparison, we use the binary labels instead of instance labels, and discard the tricks to separate the touching nuclei (e.g., test time augmentation (TTA), model ensemble, multi-branch framework, heavy-weight backbone, post-processing steps).
+The fully supervised ResUNet achieves 58.93\% in AJI, outperforming the baseline CNN3~\cite{kumar2017dataset} and DIST~\cite{naylor2018segmentation} by a margin of 8.10\% and 2.95\%, respectively.}.
 And with only point annotation, our method achieves competitive performance with 74.41\% in $\mathrm{Dice}_{obj}$ and 56.20\% in AJI, outperforming three out of the five fully-supervised methods, which verifies the effectiveness of our method.
+We also report the performance of several state-of-the-art methods~\cite{kumar2017dataset,raza2019micro,graham2019hover,chen2020boundary,schmidt2018cell,wang2022multi,he2021cdnet,zhou2019cia} on MoNuSeg and CPM dataset.
+It can be seen that there still exists non-negligible performance gaps between the fully-supervised and weakly-supervised methods.